Photoshopper/Taxonomy/README.md

 # Taxonomy module for AsgardCMS 2

 Module allow you to create vocabularies and terms.
 You can use it for creation categories, tags, and so on.
-Module uses my own vendor package "alex/image" for uploading images.
+Module requires my own vendor package "alex/image" for uploading images.

 ## Installation